The Benefits of Sunrise and Sunset Watching for Wellness

 3. Emotional Release and Perspective

-There’s something humbling about watching the sun rise over a quiet lake or dip below the mountains.
-In those moments, worries often feel smaller.
-The vastness of the sky reminds us that we’re part of something larger—a timeless cycle that continues whether we’re stressed or not.
-Many people report feeling a sense of peace, gratitude, or even awe during these times.
-Awe, in particular, has been linked to reduced inflammation, increased generosity, and greater life satisfaction.
+There is something deeply humbling about watching the sun rise over a quiet lake or dip below the silhouette of distant mountains.
+In those moments, personal worries and daily stressors often feel smaller and more manageable.
+The vastness of the sky and the predictability of the solar cycle remind us that we are part of something much larger, a timeless cycle that continues regardless of our individual struggles.

 4. A Ritual of Escape (Without Leaving Town)